-Jebanas are fragile and may be shipped separately from the rest of your order, almost certainly by USPS.
-The box will be no smaller than about 10 x 10 x 10 due to the packing material.
+Jebanas are fragile and may be shipped separately from the rest of your order.

 (hint.
 When you get your jebana, you'll need to prepare if for use before making coffee the first time.
 It is handmade from clay and fired, so you'll find some ashy flakes inside from the firing.